 Why an investment account?

 Investment accounts allow you to invest in professionally-managed funds that trade in investments on your behalf.
-There’s some risk attached to it, as the value of your investment could go down, but it has the potential to give you bigger returns than a savings account.
+There’s risk attached to it, as the value of your investment could go down, but it has the potential to give you bigger returns than a savings account.

 How do you choose?

 If you’re not sure where to start, we have 4 ready-made growth funds you can choose from based on the level of risk you’re happy to take.
-If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of around 2,000 funds.
+If you’d like a little more choice, our Aviva Investors experts have put together a shortlist of around 70 funds for you, or simply build your portfolio from our full range of funds.

 Fair and transparent charges